kwon-young/music/README.md

 false.
 ```

-One advantage of this formulation is that the implementation of the `term//1` can be improved later, by implementing something like a [R-Tree](https://en.wikipedia.org/wiki/R-tree) for efficient searching in a list of graphical primitives.
+One advantage of this formulation is that the implementation of the `term//1` can be improved later, by implementing something like an [R-Tree](https://en.wikipedia.org/wiki/R-tree) for efficient searching in a list of graphical primitives.
 However, the implementation would need to be pure, or make the implementation of `term//1` changeable at runtime.

 ## Dependencies